-The applicant's signature on the Enrollment Agreement does not constitute admission into the school until the student has been accepted for admission by an official of the school.
-If the applicant is not accepted by the school, all monies paid will be refunded.
+The applicant's signature on the Enrollment Agreement does not constitute admission into The School until the student has been accepted for admission by an official of The School.
+If the applicant is not accepted by The School, all monies paid will be refunded.

-After the applicant has signed the Enrollment Agreement, the applicant may request cancellation by submitting a written notice prior to the close of business on the student's first day of class attendance, by midnight of the third business day following the signing of the agreement, or by midnight of the fifth business day after the student has been accepted by The School, whichever is longer, and the applicant will receive a full refund of all monies paid.
-If the right to cancel is not given to any prospective student at the time the Enrollment Agreement is signed, then the student has the right to cancel at any time and receive a refund of all monies paid to date within 10 days of cancellation.
-Applicants who have signed the Enrollment Agreement but have not yet visited the school may cancel within three business days following either the school's regularly scheduled orientation procedures or a tour of the school's facilities and inspection of equipment, where training and services are provided.
+After the applicant has signed the Enrollment Agreement, the applicant may request cancellation by submitting a written notice either prior to the start of the first scheduled class or by midnight of the third business day following the signing of the agreement, whichever is longer, and the applicant will receive a full refund of all monies paid.
+Applicants who have signed the Enrollment Agreement but have not yet visited The School may also cancel within three business days following either The School's regularly scheduled orientation procedures or a tour of The School's facilities and inspection of equipment, there training and services are provided.

-Cancellation will occur when the student gives a signed and dated written notice of cancellation to the Director of Admissions or President at the address shown on the front of the Enrollment Agreement.
-The written notice of cancellation need not take any particular form, and, however expressed, is effective if signed and dated by the student and states that the student no longer wishes to be bound by the Enrollment Agreement.
+Cancellation will occur when the student gives a signed and dated written notice of cancellation to the Director of Admissions or Campus President at the address shown on the Enrollment Agreement.
+The written notice of cancellation need not take any particular form, and, however expressed, is effective if signed and dated by the student and if it states that the student no longer wishes to be bound by the Enrollment Agreement.
 A notice of cancellation may be given by mail or hand delivery.
 The notice of cancellation, if sent by mail, is effective when deposited in the mail, properly addressed, with postage prepaid.
-The School shall mail a written acknowledgment of a student's cancellation within 15 calendar days of the postmark date of notification.
-Such written acknowledgment is not necessary if a refund has been mailed to the student within the 15 calendar days.